gpaux/Mediana/CaseStudy01.md

 ## Survival-type endpoint

-If the trial’s primary objective is formulated in terms of analyzing the time to a clinically important event (progression or death in an oncology setting), data and analysis models can be set up based on an exponential distribution and the log-rank test.
+If the trial's primary objective is formulated in terms of analyzing the time to a clinically important event (progression or death in an oncology setting), data and analysis models can be set up based on an exponential distribution and the log-rank test.

-As an illustration, consider a Phase III trial which will be conducted to study a new treatment for metastatic colorectal cancer (MCC).
+As an illustration, consider a Phase III trial which will be conducted to evaluate the efficacy of a new treatment for metastatic colorectal cancer (MCC).
 Patients will be randomized in a 2:1 ratio to an experimental treatment or placebo (in addition to best supportive care).

-The trial’s primary objective is to assess the effect of the experimental treatment on progression-free survival.
+The trial's primary objective is to assess the effect of the experimental treatment on progression-free survival (PFS).

-### Data Model
+### Define a Data Model

 A single treatment effect scenario is considered in this clinical trial example.
 Specifically, the median time to progression is assumed to be: